ConceptaNjolima/MyTNTResources/Week 2/Animations and Springs.md

       }
     }

-1. 2)Spring hooks in a function Component
+2. Spring hooks in a function Component

 Spring hooks are used by calling useSpring with an object containing the basic spring properties.
-The object returned can then be assigned to a JSX element&#39;s style property
+The object returned can then be assigned to a JSX element's style property

     function AnimatiedFunc() {
       const springProps = useSpring({